 App Complexity Impact On The App Development Cost

-When looking for iPhone app development cost or any other device/operating system, it all comes down to the number of hours required to take your project from an idea to a product.
+When looking for a company that provides app development services, it all comes down to the number of hours required to take your project from an idea to a product.
 As we’ve seen all the way through this guide, the number of hours required will depend on the complexity of the job.
 To provide you with a little more guidance, we’ve decided to offer three separate categories for complexity.
 Therefore, you’ll be one step closer to knowing roughly how much money you need to hire an app developer.

 With the simpler projects, the app will require basic functionality but with no backend infrastructure and therefore no integration with third-party APIs; this simple project may include filters, a feed list, map markers, and standard UI components.
-For a basic app, you should be looking at up to 150 hours.
+For a basic app (or MVP app), you should be looking at up to 150 hours.
 Using a rate of ANODA app development company of $35 per hour, around $5,000.

 As we reach a more advanced app, we start to include more complicated features.
 Things like real-time chat functions, custom UI features, adaptable for mobile and tablet, push notifications, payment tools, a simple backend server, and integration with APIs.
 Now, we’re pushing 500 hours and this would need investments of around $17,000.
 For example, we’ve developed the wedding planner app Planestry that fits this category.

 If you were wondering why we haven’t been able to suggest accurate app development costs, this is why.
 Within the market, every single app is different from one feature to the next so any figure we provide would be utterly useless and widely inaccurate.
 When researching mobile app developers for hire, you need to find app developers that meet your needs.
 Once you have a handful of services, you can then get rough quotes and estimates after discussing your project.
-No matter how complex your app idea we highly recommend you to first build the Minimum Viable Product.
+No matter how complex your app idea we highly recommend you to go with MVP development

 The Hiring Process

-To finish, we would like to discuss how the hiring the app developer process should work.
-So you don’t have to go into negotiations blindly.
+To finish, we would like to discuss how an app development process should look like.
+So you don’t have to go into negotiations with mobile development agency blindly.
 After getting in contact, you can discuss the project and this allows the company to build a rough estimate.
 If you decide to go ahead with the service, a more detailed estimate can be created.
 Then the project is broken down into segments and the scope of each segment is calculated.
 After this, you should be shown wireframes so you get a glimpse into how your app will appear aesthetically.

-With the right service, whether iPhone app developers or Android developers, you’ll be guided through the process from start to finish; this should include requirements analysis, design, development, and then testing before launch.
-Remember, the launch isn’t the end of the mission!
+With the right service, whether iPhone app developers or Android developers, you’ll be guided through the process from start to finish; this should include requirements analysis, design, development, and the final testing before launch.
+Remember, the app launch isn’t the end of the mission!
 So choose a company who wants to help long after your consumers have their hands on the product.